eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/model_manager_sender.rst

 -----

 * Create the Id of the node.
-* Create the statistics you want to send.
+* Create the statistics to be sent.
 * Instantiate the ModelManagerSender Node creating an object of such class with the Id and statistics previously created.
 * Start the execution of the node.
 * Wait for a model request to arrive and be answered.